-Since buying the Ninja Blender and Soup Maker I’ve been busy putting it through it’s paces.
+Since buying the Ninja Blender and Soup Maker I’ve been busy putting it through its paces.

 When I first saw that Ninja Kitchen had a soup maker out, I was eager to test it out.
-I’ve owned the original Nutri Ninja Blender since it first came out – and having used that extensively over the years as a blender, I was hopeful that this latest addition would live up to my expectations.
+I’ve owned the original Nutri Ninja Blender since it first came out – and have used that extensively over the years as a blender, I was hopeful that this latest addition would live up to my expectations.

 This post contains affiliate links, meaning at no additional cost to you, if you click a link and subsequently make a purchase I will earn a commission.